 Making Your Own Clever Signs: Tips and Tricksby CustomHomes on Thursday, March 23, 2017

-How many times have you been tempted by the cute or clever home decor items that you see lining the shelves of your favorite craft store.
-However, there’s always that little debate (at least for us) that we could just as easily make these signs at home, so we end up putting the signs down and walking away.
+How many times have you been tempted by the cute or clever home decor items that you see lining the shelves of your favorite craft store?
+There’s always that little debate that we could just as easily make these signs at home, so we end up putting the signs down and walking away.

 Picking the Right Display